 This program for mathematically talented students enrolled in 4th and 5th grades started in 2008.
 Mathletics centers on problem solving, alternating hands-on lessons with paper-and-pencil work.
 Mathletics reviews basic problem-solving techniques, tackling both multi-step word problems and more challenging “out of the box” thinking problems.

-If you have questions, please email Morgan Hill Math program director Kelley Barnes: firstname.lastname@example.org.
+Tryouts for the 2018 fall program are over.
+If you have any questions, please email Morgan Hill Math program director Kelley Barnes: firstname.lastname@example.org.

 This program for mathematically talented students enrolled in 6th grade is a follow-on to the Mathletics program.
 The MathCounts6 program uses word problems to develop new skills in the areas of probability, combinatorics, statistics and number theory.
-Students also continue to focus on logic and problem solving techniques.
+Students also continue to focus on problem solving techniques, including identifying information necessary to solve a problem.
 This increased mathematical breadth and depth provides students with a foundation for the middle school MATHCOUNTS program.

-The class will meet at a centralized location (Barrett Elementary) from 4-5pm on Thursdays, from September 7th to October 26th.
+In 2018 the class will meet at Barrett Elementary School from 4-5pm on Thursdays, from September 6th to October 25th.

-If you have further questions, please email Morgan Hill Math program director Kelley Barnes: email@example.com.
+Tryouts for the 2018 fall program have closed.
+If you have any questions, please email Morgan Hill Math program director Kelley Barnes: email@example.com.

 AIM coaches run a program that allows local students to participate in the national Math Olympiad contest.
 During each of five once-a-month sessions, students take a five question, thirty minute, Math Olympiad quiz, with the instructor reviewing the problem solutions during the remaining half hour of class.
 Sample quizzes can be found at www.moems.org.
-New this season, we have added a section for 7th and 8th graders to our existing sections for 4th-6th graders.
+The Elementary School Division is for 4th through 6th graders while the Middle School Division is for 6th through 8th graders.

-Our 2017-18 program will start in November 2017 and end in March 2018.
-Select students from our Mathletics, MathCounts6 and MATHCOUNTS 7/8 program will be invited to attend based on the outstanding interest, capacity and behavior that they demonstrate in our fall programs.
+Our 2018-19 program will start in November 2018 and end in March 2019.
+Select students from our Mathletics, MathCounts6 and MATHCOUNTS programs will be invited to attend based on the outstanding interest, capacity and behavior that they demonstrate in our fall programs.

 This is a national middle school competitive math program.
 Students focus on complex problems, methodologies and challenging the mind.
 Advanced problem solving techniques are tested at School, Chapter, State, and National competitions.
 Please see www.mathcounts.org for more information about the national MATHCOUNTS organization.

 AIM has provided MATHCOUNTS coaches for Morgan Hill’s students enrolled in 7th and 8th grades since 2004.
-Students participate in a 10 week program starting in September.
-In January, a subset of students from each school is selected to train for and participate in the Chapter competition in February.
+Students participate in a weekly program starting in September.
+In January, a subset of students from each school is selected to train for, and participate in, the Chapter competition in February.
 Teams and students excelling at the Chapter competition may advance to the subsequent Northern California State competition.
-For the past ten years, Morgan Hill teams and/or individual students have advanced to the State MATHCOUNTS competition.
-AIM also provides students the opportunity to compete in another national math competition, the AMC8, produced by the Mathematical Association of America’s (see www.maa.org).
+For the past eleven years, Morgan Hill teams and/or individual students have advanced to the State MATHCOUNTS competition.
+AIM also provides students the opportunity to compete in another national math competition, the AMC8, produced by the Mathematical Association of America (see www.maa.org).

 Participation in MATHCOUNTS puts the middle school student on a firm footing for both the near future (such as excelling on the math section of the SAT) and for longer term goals, including being successful in the many fields of study where problem solving is key.

 Seventh and eighth grade students who live or attend school in Morgan Hill and are strong math students are invited to attend this free, challenging program.
-If you are interested in the 2017-18 competition season, please register your student.
-You will be notified via e-mail as more information becomes available.
+If you are interested in the 2018-19 competition season, please register your student.
+You will be notified via email as more information becomes available.

 Mu Alpha Theta